 Precaution: Avoid having this tea if you are allergic to ragweed pollen as chamomile flowers contain allergy inducing proteins that are related to this pollen.

 3. Massage Therapy for Backache

 Massage has been used since ages to sooth the strained muscles all over the body.
-And this is good for backache too.
+And this is good for a backache too.
 A study conducted on 400 people with moderate-to-severe low back pain shows that massage has a positive effect on relieving back pain.
-Two groups in this study were given weekly massage.
+Two groups in this study were given a weekly massage.
 One group was given whole body massage and the other was given massage for specific muscle issues around lower back and hips.
 This continued for 10 weeks after which both the groups reported reduced back pain compared to a third group which did not receive any massage.
 Massage can very effectively reduce soreness and soothe your tired muscles.
-Due to massaging, your blood circulation improves and leads to better flow of blood and oxygen to the muscles.
+Due to massaging, your blood circulation improves and leads to a better flow of blood and oxygen to the muscles.
 Massage also relaxes the muscles as well as releases endorphins.
-Endorphins are brain chemicals that makes you feel good.
+Endorphins are brain chemicals that make you feel good.